-This was not a typical San Francisco City Hall shoot and that's one of the things that made it so much fun.
+This was not a typical San Francisco City Hall photography shoot and that's one of the things that made it so much fun.
 Angela and Michael came into the building separately making sure not to see each other.
-Toni and I then set up a "first look" photo in a beautiful part of City Hall, but the couple put a small twist into the event which made it unique.
+Toni and I then set up a "first look" photo in a beautiful and somewhat private area of City Hall, but the couple put a small twist into the event which made it unique and fun.
 Angela had her dad escort her to greet the groom much like the way a father and bride come into a big wedding.
 It was a special touch and we did a nice job photographing it.
-It's important to stay flexible.
-My initial response was to let them know that this was not the way to do a First Look, but they already knew that.
-I basically went along with it because I could tell that they had planned it this way on purpose.
-It was a wonderful way to do first look photo and maybe I will suggest it to future brides and grooms!
+We are always willing to provide assistance when setting up First Looks for our couples, just let us know if you would to add this to your city hall wedding photography coverage.

 We are generally regarded as one of the best SF city hall wedding photographers currently working at this incredible venue.
 However, there are many other fantastic photographers that regularly cover weddings at San Francisco City Hall.
 If you are looking for a different style, we strongly encourage you to seek out an experienced city hall photography professional.
 The lighting challenges here demand a true professional who has photographed weddings at city hall in the past.
 We are always surprised when we see couples all dressed up in their fancy wedding attire and then they have a friend taking pictures of them with a cell phone.
 Yes, cell phone photography technology has grown leaps and bounds the past couple of years, enabling non-professionals to capture some great shots.
 However, there is so much more to picture taking then simply getting a sharp clear photo.
-Posting, lighting and knowing the backgrounds are also very important.
-In fact, believe it or not, there are some locations that almost make impossible.
-The Mayors Balcony, for example is a dark part of San Francisco city hall.
+Posing, lighting and knowing the backgrounds are also very important.
+In fact, believe it or not, there are some locations that almost make getting a quality photo impossible unless you use some sort of additional lighting.
+Read below for information on one of the toughest locations to photograph at San Francisco city hall.